caretak3r/aws-security-cert-service-notes/README.md

 ---

 # Services
 A complete list of the AWS security services, and selected additional AWS services of relevance to security (in particular, the security specialist certification).
-Taken from the [AWS product list](https://aws.amazon.com/products/) as of March 2019; if a category isn't listed it's because I thought none of the services in that category are particularly applicable.
+Taken from the AWS product list.

-Particularly important services from an exam perspective are in **bold**.
+Particularly important services from an exam perspective are in bold.

 Security service links are to their FAQ pages, as a useful source of information on particular use cases and constraints that might be examined.
 Other service links are to their main product pages, but the FAQ pages often have good information including a security section too.

+This guide was forked and updated for the 2021-2022 exam.

+---

 ## Security